d2l-ai/d2l-en/chapter_introduction/index.md

-* Novel methods for capacity control, such as *dropout* :cite:`Srivastava.Hinton.Krizhevsky.ea.2014`, have helped to mitigate the danger of overfitting.
+* Novel methods for capacity control, such as *dropout* :cite:`Srivastava.Hinton.Krizhevsky.ea.2014`, have helped to mitigate overfitting.
-  This was achieved by applying noise injection :cite:`Bishop.1995` throughout the neural network, replacing weights by random variables for training purposes.
+  Here, noise is injected :cite:`Bishop.1995` throughout the neural network during training.
 * Attention mechanisms solved a second problem that had plagued statistics for over a century: how to increase the memory and complexity of a system without increasing the number of learnable parameters.
   Researchers found an elegant solution by using what can only be viewed as a learnable pointer structure :cite:`Bahdanau.Cho.Bengio.2014`.
   Rather than having to remember an entire text sequence, e.g., for machine translation in a fixed-dimensional representation, all that needed to be stored was a pointer to the intermediate state of the translation process.
 This allowed for significantly increased accuracy for long sequences, since the model no longer needed to remember the entire sequence before commencing the generation of a new sequence.
   Built solely on attention mechanisms, the transformer architecture :cite:`Vaswani.Shazeer.Parmar.ea.2017` has demonstrated compelling success in a wide range of areas.
-For example, a single transformer pretrained on modalities as diverse as text, images, joint torques, and button presses can play Atari, caption images, chat, and act as a robot :cite:`reed2022generalist`.
+  For example, a single transformer pretrained on modalities as diverse as text, images, joint torques, and button presses can play Atari, caption images, chat, and control a robot :cite:`reed2022generalist`.
-* Multi-stage designs, e.g., via the memory networks :cite:`Sukhbaatar.Weston.Fergus.ea.2015` and the neural programmer-interpreter :cite:`Reed.De-Freitas.2015` allowed statistical modelers to describe iterative approaches to reasoning.
+* Multi-stage designs, e.g., via the memory networks :cite:`Sukhbaatar.Weston.Fergus.ea.2015`
+  and the neural programmer-interpreter :cite:`Reed.De-Freitas.2015` allowed statistical modelers to describe iterative approaches to reasoning.
   These tools allow for an internal state of the deep neural network to be modified repeatedly, thus carrying out subsequent steps in a chain of reasoning, similar to how a processor can modify memory for a computation.
 * Another key development was the invention of generative adversarial networks :cite:`Goodfellow.Pouget-Abadie.Mirza.ea.2014`.
   Traditionally, statistical methods for density estimation and generative models focused on finding proper probability distributions